MuhammadAhmedSuhail/MuhammadAhmedSuhail/README.md

 ## Fun Fact

-Did you know a well-known tech visionary once said, "Data is the new oil, but it needs to be refined and processed to be truly valuable"?
+Did you know a well-known tech visionary once said,
+> Data is the new oil, but it needs to be refined and processed to be truly valuable.

 Whether it's through data analysis or web development, I'm on a mission to extract every ounce of value from the digital realm. 💡🔍

 ## Get in Touch